 -

-Engaging International Data in the Classroom: Using the ICB Interactive Data Library to Teach Conflict and Crisis Analysis (Joseph J. Hewitt, 2001)
+Hewitt 2001_Engaging International Data in the Classroom: Using the ICB Interactive Data Library to Teach Conflict and Crisis Analysis

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.